kaiohp/freecurrencyapi/README.md

 freecurrencyapi
 ==============================

-Study Project: Collect data from the CurrencyConverter Private API, process and store it in Google Cloud services (Cloud Function, Cloud Scheduler, Cloud Scret Manager and Cloud Storage).
+Study Project: Collect data from the FreeCurrencyAPI a Private API, process and store it in Google Cloud services (Cloud Function, Cloud Scheduler, Cloud Scret Manager and Cloud Storage).

 Project Organization
 ------------